Robtova/InteractionDesignGroup06/Readme_Group06.txt

 Group06 Interaction Design Project - Fresh Air Weather App

-How to run the app: TO BE ADDED
+How to run the app: From the code, after opening the project in your IDE of choice, run the ApplicationFrame class and the Weather App should run.
+Otherwise, there is a JAR file called 'FreshAir' which can be run just by clicking on it.

 External Libraries: javax-json library for json parsing the weather information from OpenWeatherMap [javax-json-api-1.0]